-I have been a Texas lawyer for forty-two years and have tried more than sixty jury trials as first chair counsel.
+I have been a Texas lawyer for forty-three years and have tried more than sixty jury trials as first chair counsel.
 As a mediator, I use my personality and knowledge of the law, real estate valuation and litigation to help people settle cases.
 I mediate in the areas of eminent domain and property tax, primarily.
 I have also mediated family law matters and commercial disputes.

 By way of background, I am the oldest son of my wonderful parents, Bob and Jan Blazi.
 Born and raised in South Bend, Indiana, I grew up playing ice hockey, baseball, and drums in a rock band.

-In 1978 I graduated from Notre Dame University with a Bachelor in Business Administration degree.
+In 1978 I graduated from Notre Dame University with a Bachelor of Business Administration degree.
 I then went to St. Mary’s University School of Law, where I earned my Juris Doctor.
 I took the February bar exam and became licensed in Texas in May 1981.

 After graduating and passing the bar, I worked for twelve years as a sole proprietor in San Antonio.
 During that time, I represented clients in primarily criminal defense and family law matters.
 Upon meeting my future wife, I realized I needed a real job with steady pay and benefits.
 In 1993, I was lucky enough to land a job at the Transportation Division of the Texas Attorney General’s Office.
 There, I learned all about eminent domain and property valuation.
 I worked at the Transportation Division for almost twenty-two years, representing the Texas Department of Transportation and other state entities in eminent domain litigation across the state.
 I eventually became part of the management team, supervising a team of attorneys, assigning their cases, reviewing settlement proposals, and the like.